 Windows, external doors and joinery

 Repair category 2

-Notes The soffits are of materials similar in composition to asbestos boards, which is not considered a health hazard provided it is not disturbed.
+Notes A double glazed window unit to the front bedroom has failed, as a result of defective seals, allowing condensation to build between the panes.
+The soffits are of materials similar in composition to asbestos boards, which is not considered a health hazard provided it is not disturbed.
 It should only be removed and disposed of by a licensed contractor.
 Removal costs can be high.
-The rear door is stiff to open.

 External decorations

-Repair category 2
+Repair category 1

-Notes The external decorations are mostly in reasonable condition but are beginning to deteriorate in places.
+Notes The external decorations are in reasonable condition but are beginning to deteriorate.